RamiB1234/pong-cpp/README.md

 - At the beginning of each round, press `Up arrow`, `Down arrow` or `Space` bar to start game
 - Control your sprite by pressing `Up arrow` or `Down arrow`

-## project Structure
+## Project Structure

-This is a brief explination of the class hierarchy
+This diagram shows the class hierarchy

 <img src="class-structure.png"/>